JH

 Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.
 Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.
 Jonny Niesche, Deep Hotpot Surge (medium study), 2025, voile, MDF, silver acrylic mirror, 101 x 101 x 9 cm Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.
 Jonny Niesche, Barium Firecracker (medium study), 2025, voile, MDF, silver acrylic mirror, 101 x 101 x 9 cm Jonny Niesche, Volcanic Drift, 2025, mirror polished stainless steel, aluminium and voile, 150 x 150 x 10 cm Jonny Niesche, installation of Fat Lava at Starkwhite, Auckland Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.
 Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.
 Jonny Niesche, Fat Lava installation at Starkwhite, Auckland.

-In each of these, the complex patterns of the super-fine frontal and back weaves and their perceived density depend on what is behind the front surface and inside the outer stretcher tray-bars.
+In each of these, the complex patterns of the super-fine front and back weaves and their perceived density depend on what is behind the front surface and inside the outer stretcher tray-bars.
 Sometimes the inside stretcher walls (vertical and horizontal) are lined with mirrors or the back is such to double frontal (‘picture-plane') weave density, and also more importantly, to create blurry smudgy edges that dissolve the borders of the central hovering image.

 Jonny Niesche